Ecliptia/moonlink.js/documentos/README.md

 # Moonlink.js Docs
-Welcome to moonlink.js documentation on github, let's clear your doubts in an easy way?
+Welcome to moonlink.js documentation on github, let's clear your doubts in an easy way
 ## Does moonlink support CommonJs?
 Yes it has support for CommonJs and ECMAScript
 ```js